withfriendsco/why-withfriends/src/posts/subscription-boxes-stick-figure.md

 store.
 Using our Shopify integration to generate profitable pricing and benefits for their **Stick Fam**, **On The List**, and **Band & Crew** tiers, they launched a little over two months ago and their growth is surging!

-The average Stick Figure membership on Withfriends is 300% the average Patreon donation.

 ## Give something to your fans and get support in return